 B. Demonstrate that your community provides property owners with information on how to protect birds from window strikes (e.g., online links, brochures).

-The Town’s website also provides residents with information on how to help protect the local birds in our area.
+The Town’s website provides residents with information on how to help protect the local birds in our area.